-There are nearly 389,000 businesses operating in Alabama, with over 6,600 in the city of Dothan.
+There are about 396,400 small businesses operating in Alabama, with over 6,600 in the city of Dothan.
 This city's economy is diverse, with agriculture as its largest industry.
 The service industry in Dothan is growing, as well.
 Whether you are a peanut farmer or the owner of a small store, all Decatur business owners need business insurance to protect their assets and their employees.

 A comprehensive business insurance program can help you repair and rebuild damaged property after a fire or a storm, and it can help you stay in business and pay for your defense if you are faced with a lawsuit.
 Every business is different.
 An independent insurance agent can help you understand the unique risks you face and find the right policies and coverage to shield you from financial harm when the worst happens.

 Liability Insurance for Small Businesses in Dothan, AL

 Many small businesses would have a hard time recovering if they were faced with a lawsuit.
 If you were sued for causing injury or harm to a third party, how would you pay for your legal defense?
 Could you afford to pay for damages to the injured party, as well as attorney fees and other court costs?
 That is why Dothan business owners of any size need liability insurance.
 A commercial general liability (CGL) policy offers broad protection from lawsuits.
 It covers your legal costs, medical expenses and other damages for the injured party, and other expenses related to a liability claim against your business.

 A CGL policy has two major coverage components:

 - Premises liability insurance: Covers third-party damage, injuries, or illnesses that occur due to an accident on your business property.

 - Product liability insurance: Covers third-party damage, injuries, or illnesses caused by a defect in a product your company produces, sells or promotes.